 - Held high-level staff position (i.e., director of financial aid, dean of faculty, special assistant to president)

 - Alumna of the College

 Obituaries are written by Quarterly staff, run no more than 250 words, and are accompanied by a photograph when one of suitable quality is available.
-Obituaries appear in the print magazine, directly after class notes and beside the In Memoriam listing of deceased alumnae.
-(In Memoriam is a listing of all alumnae who have been confirmed deceased since the previous issue of the magazine was printed.)
+Obituaries appear in the print magazine, either in the news section or directly after class notes and beside the In Memoriam listing of deceased alums.
+(In Memoriam is a listing of all alums who have been confirmed deceased since the previous issue of the magazine was printed.)

 Please note, a deceased alumna may also be the subject of a 150-word tribute written by a class scribe and included in class notes.
 In the event that a deceased alumna was affiliated with a class year for which we do not have a class scribe, Quarterly staff will write a two-sentence notice of death to be published in the class notes section of the magazine.
 Quarterly staff will write these notices when the alumna was deceased within a year of notification.

-The Alumnae Quarterly highlights a selection of books in the magazine written by Mount Holyoke alumnae and faculty of the College.
+The Alumnae Quarterly highlights a selection of books in the magazine written by Mount Holyoke alums and faculty of the College.
 Books are selected based on date of publication as well as general interest to the majority of and availability to its readers.
-All books submitted will be included online.
+All books submitted will be included in our online books listing.